 Allegations found to be malicious or false will be removed from the individual's personnel records unless the individual gives consent for retention of the information.
 In all other circumstances a written record will be made of the decision and retained on the individual's personnel file in accordance with KCSIE and a copy will only be provided to the individual concerned.
-Schools have an obligation to preserve records which contain information about allegations of sexual abuse for the duration of the inquiry in accordance with the guidelines of the Independent Inquiry into Child Sexual Abuse ("IICSA")).
-All other records should be retained until the accused has reached pension age, or for a period of 10 years from the date of the allegation, whichever is longer.
+The information to be kept on file includes a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, a note of any action taken, decisions reached and the outcomes, and a declaration on whether the information will be referred to in any future reference.
+All records should be retained until the accused has reached pension age, or for a period of 10 years from the date of the allegation, whichever is longer.
+Records should be reviewed at the end of the retention period in case it is necessary to keep it for longer.

 Allegations proven to be false, unsubstantiated, unfounded or malicious will not be included in employer references.
 If an allegation is shown to be deliberately invented or malicious, the DSL should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to children's social care may be appropriate.
-If a report is shown to be deliberately invented or malicious, the Head will consider whether any disciplinary action is appropriate against a pupil who made it in accordance with the School's behaviour policy; or whether the Police should be asked to consider if action might be appropriate against the person responsible even if they are not a pupil.
+If a report is shown to be deliberately invented or malicious, the Principal will consider whether any disciplinary action is appropriate against a pupil who made it in accordance with the School's behaviour policy; or whether the Police should be asked to consider if action might be appropriate against the person responsible even if they are not a pupil.